Budibase/website/content/blog/inside-it/build-vs-buy-software.md

 Again, if these are must-haves, solutions that don’t support them aren’t going to be viable, so they can be eliminated from the running.

+Take a look at our round-up of [in-house development examples](/blog/inside-it/in-house-development-examples) for inspiration.

 ### Do you have time to build vs buy software?

 Sometimes, we need solutions live yesterday.
 This presents a big challenge for IT teams.
 On one level, you’ll need to ask yourself if you actually have the time to build a custom solution.